Thinkwise/docs/docs/sf/subjects.md

 #### Grid column type

-This option determines whether a column in the grid is regular, read only or hidden.
+This option determines whether a column in the grid is editable, read only or hidden.
 Normal only applies if the user switches the grid to *edit mode* (in other words, if they select the option *Edit in grid*).

 In addition, this option can never be set more freely than the definition in the column itself.
 For an example, see column type in columns.